 Defining the M, E & P in MEP

-Before understanding their software finesses, let’s take a look at these three disciplines individually to see how they are all factored together in a project plan.
+Before understanding their software finesses, let take a look at these three disciplines individually to see how they are all factored together in a project plan.

 While installing mechanical works, one needs to make sure that over-engineering is avoided or rather done smartly by adding proper equipment that avoids fluctuation of room temperature.

-To make it more eased out, MEP softwares have come up to make sure, that a finalised plan is achieved right from the start with minimal circuit length and location conflicts with other disciplines.
+To make it more eased out, MEP software have come up to make sure, that a finalized plan is achieved right from the start with minimal circuit length and location conflicts with other disciplines.
 The MEP Softwares also help in determining a location for adequate lighting to simulate optimal end-result.

 MEP & BIM In The Construction Industry